 (1) If a party to proceedings to which this Subdivision applies is aware that a family violence order applies to a child who is a subject of the proceedings, or a member of the child’s family, that party must inform the court of the family violence order.

-(2) If a person who is not a party to proceedings to which this Subdivision applies is aware that a family violence order applies to a child who is a subject of the proceedings, or a member of the child’s family, then that person may, in accordance with any relevant rules, inform the court of the family violence order.
+(2) If a person who is not a party to proceedings to which this Subdivision applies is aware that a family violence order applies to a child who is a subject of the proceedings, or a member of the child’s family, then that person may inform the court of the family violence order.

 (3) Failure to inform a court of a family violence order does not affect the validity of any order made by the court.

+[Section 169 amended by No. 35 of 2006 s.
+69.]

 170. Court to consider risk of family violence — FLA s.
 68K

 (1) In considering what order to make in proceedings to which this Subdivision applies, a court must, to the extent that it is possible to do so consistently with the child’s best interests being the paramount consideration, ensure that the order —